Roadless valley reached by boat, home to more than 80 butterfly species and a waterfall

 Spectacular waterfall cascading into natural pools

-Secluded pebble beach with crystal-clear Mediterranean waters
+Secluded pebble beach with clear Mediterranean water

 Basic camping facilities for overnight nature experiences